didiersmith/steve/chapters/maximum-loyalty-per-intervention.md

 "Your meme is on the verge of collapse anyway", snapped Steve.
 "You're stretched too thin.
 Your yields are decelerating.
 People bought into your stupid incestuous gods when things were improving, but now they're just paying lip service."

 Allen stopped laughing and gave Steve a withering glare.
-Steve deduced that he wasn't used to being spoken to that way.
+He probably wasn't used to being spoken to that way.

 "What do you propose?"
 Allen asked.